chiyeon/snowfall/README.md

 A simple snow-simulation in your terminal!
 Run and watch as the snow piles up, forming a comforting, even snowscape.
 Now customizable with optional arguments!

-Snowfall currently only has support for unix based operating systems, and requires `gcc` to compile.
-Windows support is planned.
+Snowfall has support for most linux distros, macOS, and Windows. gcc is required.

 # Installation
 ### From npm